 Riparian ecosystems are linear corridors of variable width that occur along perennial, intermittent, and ephemeral streams (Williams 1978).
-Perennial streams are defined as streams in which base flow is maintained year round by groundwater.
-Intermittent streams are defined as streams in which ground water maintained base flow occurs intermittently at different times of the year.
-Ephemeral streams are defined as streams in which flow is attributable only to surface water runoff in response to precipitation.
-Two features that distinguish riparian ecosystems are the hydrologic interaction that occurs between the stream channel and adjacent areas through the periodic exchange of surface and ground water, and the distinctive geomorphic features and vegetation communities that develop in response to this hydrologic interaction (Richards 1982; Harris 1987; Kovalchik and Chitwood 1990; Gregory et al. 1991; Malanson 1993; and Goodwin et al. 1997).
+Perennial streams exhibit surface water flow in the channel throughout the year with low flow conditions a result of groundwater discharge to the stream channel.
+Intermittent streams exhibit surface water flow in the channel intermittently throughout the year, often with a seasonal pattern (i.e., winter and spring) with low flow conditions, when present, also a result of ground water discharge to the stream channel.
+Ephemeral streams exhibit surface water flow in the channel intermittently throughout the year.
+In the ephemeral stream surface water flow results from surface water runoff in response to precipitation events.
+Groundwater discharge does not contribute to surface water flow in the ephemeral stream channel.

-The hydrologic interaction between streams and adjacent riparian areas typically results in two distinct zones, although either zone may be narrow and seemingly absent under certain geologic or geomorphic conditions.
-The first zone, the active floodplain, includes the areas that are inundated by overbank flooding at least once every five years.
-This zone exhibits the fluvial features associated with recurring flooding such as point bars, areas of scour, sediment accumulation, natural levees, and debris wrack, and vegetation communities that are either short lived or able to survive the effects of frequent flooding (Figure 2).
+Riparian ecosystems exhibit distinctive geomorphic features and vegetation communities in response to surface water flow in the stream channel, and the hydrologic interaction that occurs between the stream channel and adjacent areas during periodic exchanges of surface and ground water (Richards 1982; Harris 1987; Kovalchik and Chitwood 1990; Gregory et al. 1991; Malanson 1993; and Goodwin et al. 1997).
+The hydrologic interaction between streams and adjacent riparian areas typically results in two distinct areas, although either area may be narrow and seemingly absent under certain geologic or geomorphic conditions (Figure 2).
+The first area is the active floodplain which includes those portions of riparian ecosystem inundated by overbank flooding at a frequency of at least once every five years.
+This area exhibits the fluvial features associated with recurring flooding such as point bars, areas of scour, sediment accumulation, natural levees, debris wrack, and vegetation communities that are either short lived or able to survive the effects of frequent flooding.
+The second area are terraces which consist of abandoned or historical floodplains formed by fluvial processes that took place under a historical, and often different, climatic conditions or hydrologic regimes (Knox et al. 1975; Graf et al. 1991; Rumsby and Macklin 1994).
+Under current climatic conditions and hydrologic regimes, the terraces are flooded less frequently, during larger magnitude events (Dunne and Leopold 1978).
+Vegetation communities on terraces are generally composed of woody perennials that require the higher water table present in the riparian zone, and are capable of surviving, or reestablishment, after floods.